Dichloromethane/pwr9/README.md

-# Benchmarks for IBM's Power9 processor
+# Power9 stuff

-Just a bunch of benchmarks for all kinds of stuff
+Just a misc stuff to do with power